brootaylor/brootaylor-v3/src/_content/pages/now.md

 # Populates the opening / `lead` text on a page
 lead:
   - It's been a pretty warm summer in the UK so far.
 Long days with gorgeous sunshine and blue skies.
-  - Such a dry and hot spell isn't something we're used to here and the houses certainly aren't built for it &mdash; but I'm trying my best not to complain cause once the cold and dark days finally roll again, well&hellip;
+  - Such a dry and hot spell isn't something we're used to here and the houses certainly aren't built for it &mdash; but I'm trying my best not to complain cause once the cold and dark days finally roll in again, well&hellip;

 bodyClass: "now"